Operation Rimon 20: Aftermath

 First details of the encounter appeared in the international press within hours of the event.
 Israel had claimed the downing of 4 Egyptian aircraft, not disclosing the true identity of the participants, while Egypt denied losing any aircraft.
 More details, however, soon became available.
 The true identity of the MiG pilots was reported within days, and confirmed by Prime Minister Meir in late October 1970 when discussing the Soviet presence in Egypt:

 In 1972 the Egyptian press disclosed that 5 Soviet aircraft had in fact been lost on July 30, 1970.
 This was later also confirmed by President Anwar Sadat of Egypt during his visit to Israel prior to the signing of the Camp David Accords.

 The Soviet Union deployed another regiment of MiG-21s and a squadron of Su-15 all-weather interceptors were sent to Egypt to bolster defences.
+They also prepared their own counter-ambush a few days later.
+Dummy missile batteries were set up to lure Israeli fighter jets in while the real missiles were concealed.
+The Israelis took the bait.
+One Israeli F-4 Phantom was shot down and another was hit but managed to return to base.

 The Egyptians themselves reacted with ill-concealed delight at the outcome of the engagement.
 They had previously suffered intense criticism of their own performance and boasts of superior Soviet skills, when in fact the Soviets had fallen for tactics the Egyptians were already familiar with.

-While a morale boosting achievement, Rimon 20 did not change the course of the war.
+While a morale boosting achievement for Israel, Rimon 20 did not change the course of the war.
 Another IAF F-4 Phantom was lost to an SA-3 on August 3 and another damaged.

 The new level of escalation, however, proved too ominous for all involved.
 Neither Israel nor Egypt could secure a clear advantage, yet both could claim military achievements.
 American pressure to end a conflict with the potential to draw in both the United States and the USSR soon bore fruit.
 On August 7, 1970, a ceasefire agreement came into effect, ending the War of Attrition.